igor-baiborodine/distributed-services-with-go-workshop/README.md

 # distributed-services-with-go-workshop

+> 🔥 Campgrounds API is another example application, or a gRPC microservice, to be more precise, whose implementation is heavily inspired by the Mallbots example application from Michael Stack's book "Event-Driven Architecture in Golang."
+For more details, please see the [campsite-booking-go](https://github.com/igor-baiborodine/campsite-booking-go) GitHub repository.

 This workshop covers material from the ["Distributed Services with Go"](https://www.amazon.ca/Distributed-Services-Go-Reliable-Maintainable/dp/1680507605) book.
 It contains the same source code as in the original [repository](https://github.com/travisjeffery/proglog)